 Guests always cite the warmth and spirit of our staff as the heart and soul of their time on Wakaya.
 A highly skilled and cordial crew awaits you, acclaimed for their friendly yet unobtrusive service.
-With a staff to guest ratio of 12 to 1 for each guest couple, rest assured that every need will be graciously satisfied, almost before you think of it.
+Rest assured that every need will be graciously satisfied, almost before you think of it.

 A trip to Wakaya is an adventure steeped in the pleasures of cross-cultural experience.